smartsdk/mongo-rs-controller-swarm/README.md

 * The Mongo [health check script](mongo-healthcheck) serves the only purpose to verify the status of the MongoDB service.
 No check on cluster status is made.
 The cluster status is checked and managed by the *Controller* service.

 * We used *secrets* to pass the MongoDB health check script to the MongoDB containers.
 While this is not the original purpose of *secrets*, this allows to reuse directly the official Mongo images without changes.

+* If you are not sure if the *controller* is behaving correctly.
+Enable the `DEBUG` environment variable and check the logs of the container.

+* **N.B.** Don't use a service name starting with *mongo* for other services in the same stack.
+This may result in the controller to think that mongo is running while it is not.
+This is related to the way filters works in Docker (I consider it a bug).
+Of course, it can be fixed (see To Dos).

 ## Features
 - [x] The script is able to connect to a pre-existing replica-set